01 of 05

 Santa Cruz Beach Camping

-If you think "Beach Camping" means stepping out the RV door onto the sand or pitching your tent on the beach, you'll be disappointed around Santa Cruz.
+If you think "beach camping" means stepping out the RV door onto the sand or pitching your tent on the beach, you won't' find it around Santa Cruz.

-The coastline is dotted with state parks.
-Most of them have camping areas, but not a single one is directly on the beach.
-These campgrounds are close enough to the beach that you can walk, but not quite right on the sand.
+Most of the coastal state parks have camping areas, but not a single one is directly on the beach.
+The campgrounds in this list are close enough to the beach that you can walk, but not quite right on the sand.

 Manresa State Beach Campground has walk-in tent sites and is very close to the beach.

-New Brighton State Beach Campground is a big campground with room for more than 100 sites for RVs and trailers, some hookups and a nice, shady area.
+New Brighton State Beach Campground is a big campground with room for more than 100 sites for RVs and trailers, some hookups and a beautiful, shady area.

 Seacliff State Beach Campground is in one of the most beautiful spots along the coast.
 It sits along a stretch of beach and is backed by wind-blocking bluffs.
 They allow self-contained RVs and camping trailers only.